This post gives a general and brief overview about cybersecurity. It also links to other posts within this blog where the information is expanded.

 Cybersecurity deals only with digital information, it means that is coded in an electronic media.

-Traditionally, IT Security covers 3 aspects of information in what is called the CIA tried:
+Traditionally, IT Security covers 3 aspects of information in what is called the CIA triad:

 Important concepts that must be understood: